hrest-org/infra/README.md

 circus must go to town— and for that purpose we enjoy [Cloudflare Railgun][6]— a very particular piece of software, which functions as the ultimate solution to bandwidth optimisation, caching, and whatnot.
-That is, if you can afford a Business subscription in Cloudflare; and we can afford it, due to courtesy of [Project Galileo][7].
+That is, if you can afford a Cloudflare Business subscription; and due to courtesy of [Project Galileo][7] indeed we can.
 This means that we can set up a load balancer however we want, in fact it's very possible that we wouldn't need to, as the general load balancer is likely to be redundant in our case.
 In fact, we could as well rely on Cloudflare's [Load Balancer][8] directly, and make it spread the incoming traffic over two or more of our Hetzner boxes.
-And these two can be setup as to only accept Railgun requests from Cloudlfare subnets.
+And these two can be setup as to only accept Railgun requests from the Cloudflare subnets.

 Thus we can expose our nice HA infrastructure nice and clean without seemingly having to expose it at all.